- Method description

 Scenario 1 (the simplest)

-Send a message to users and ask them to run the client application.
+Send a message to users and ask them to run the client application using the following commands.

 "Start" -> "Runů" -> "\\server\inv_client\nieclient.exe" /au